Equitable/trump/docs/source/ui/ui.rst

 stay responsive.

-A very simple RabbitMQ consumer application, is included with the UI, which listens for the instruction to command.
+A very simple RabbitMQ consumer application, is included with the UI, which listens for the instruction to cache.
 The python pika package is required.